alsuren/mijia-homie/docs/presentation/slides.md

 - We started with a few ESP32 sensors like this:
   ![](./inception-yun_hat_04.jpg)
-- These cost around US$16 each, and I couldn't get them running more than about a day on battery power.
+- These cost around US$16 each, and Andrew couldn't get them running more than about a day on battery power.

 ---